tpoisot/DataSharingPaper/DataSharing-MS.md

 documented across all scientific fields, and results in the accumulation of statistical bias over time [@Scargle2000].
 By dissociating the data from the paper, and recognizing data as a form of scientific production, it is possible to encourage the publication of "negative" results.
-This will allow (i) to produce research output even though the analysis is not conclusive (thus providing at least some return on investment), and (ii) to improve the planning of future experiments, because pre-existing data reporting both
+This will allow us (i) to produce research output even though the analysis is not conclusive (thus providing at least some return on investment), and (ii) to improve the planning of future experiments, because pre-existing data reporting both